razerofficial/razer-sdk-docs/README.md

 The `Secret Key Page` displays the `API Key` in common formats so that it can be copied for the particular game engine.

 ![image_8](razer-sdk/image_8.png)

-## Engines

-The following engines have support for the `RazerSDK`.

-### Adobe Air

-`Adobe Air` apps can be built from `Animate CC` or `Flash Develop`.
-Adobe recently renamed their `Flash` product as `Animate CC` part of the `Adobe Creative Cloud` suite.
-The `RazerSDK` can be accessed via the `RazerSDK Native Extension`.
-For details and samples visit [https://github.com/razerofficial/adobe-air-razer-sdk](https://github.com/razerofficial/adobe-air-razer-sdk).

-### Java

-`Java` is common language supported by most `Android` game engines.
-The `RazerSDK` can be accessed via an Android Library.
-For details and samples visit [https://github.com/razerofficial/java-razer-sdk](https://github.com/razerofficial/java-razer-sdk).

-### Unity

-`Unity` is a popular game engine.
-The `RazerSDK` can be accessed via the `RazerSDK Unity Plugin`.
-For details and samples visit [https://github.com/razerofficial/unity-plugin-razer-sdk](https://github.com/razerofficial/unity-plugin-razer-sdk).